Before we tackle that question … who framed that question?

 The current Archbishop of Assisi, Domenico Sorrentino has written a short book about the points of contact between St. Francis of Assisi and Acutis.
 He titles the book “Originals, Not Photocopies.”
 One of Acutis’ favorite sayings: “Everyone is born original, but too many die as photocopies.”

 He had a flair for memorable phrases of less than 280 characters.
 “To always be close to Jesus, that’s my life plan.”
-He also loved PlayStation, probably a first for anyone canonized or beatified.
+Carlos loved PlayStation, probably a first for anyone canonized or beatified.

 “Dare to be more!”
 Pope Francis told young people in his Post-Synodal Exhortation Christus Vivit (“Christ is alive!”).